openebs/website/docs/main/user-guides/migration/legacy-storage-to-new-storage/device-to-lvm.md

  - Local PV Device to Local PV ZFS
  - Local PV Rawfile to Local PV LVM
  - Local PV Rawfile to Local PV ZFS
-description: This section outlines the process of migrating OpenEBS Local PV Device to OpenEBS LVM Local PV.
+description: This section outlines the process of migrating OpenEBS Local PV Device to OpenEBS Local PV LVM.
 ---

 :::info
 The following steps are an example about migrating from legacy storage to new storage.
 You can also migrate OpenEBS Local PV Device to OpenEBS Local PV ZFS.
-Similarly, you can migrate OpenEBS Local PV Rawfile to OpenEBS Local PV LVM or Local PV ZFS using the steps below.
 :::

 ## Assumptions